the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Now you can use the fetched data instead of the artificial list of items.
 However you have to be careful again.
 The result is not only a list of data.
 [It's a complex object with meta information and a list of hits (stories).](https://hn.algolia.com/api) You can output the internal state with `console.log(this.state);` in your `render()` method to visualize it.

 Let's use the result and render it.
 But we will prevent to render anything - return null - when there is no result.
-Once the request to the API succeeded, the result is saved to the state, the App component will render the component instance.
+Once the request to the API succeeded, the result is saved to the state, the App component will render the instance of the component.

 {lang=javascript}
 ~~~~~~~~